 Condensate formed during the heating and defrost processes must be drained from heat pump units.
 Drain holes are provided in the base of the units to ensure proper drainage.

-Heat pumps must be raised when installed on a concrete pad or the ground to allow drainage to occur.
-If the heat pump unit is installed on wall mounting bracket, insert the provided drain connector into one of the 1 inch (25 mm) drain holes and attached a field-provided insulated drain hose to the connector.
-Use field-provided rubber plugs to cover any unused drain holes.
+- Heat pumps must be raised when installed on a concrete pad or the ground to allow drainage to occur.
+I - f the heat pump unit is installed on wall mounting bracket, insert the provided drain connector into one of the 1 inch (25 mm) drain holes and attached a field-provided insulated drain hose to the connector.
+Use field-provided rubber plugs to cover any unused drain holes if the unit is installed over a walk way or door.

-Figure 26.
+Figure 16.
 Condensate Drain